 Moral guardians, concerned religious authorities, some progressive reformers, and many intellectuals (a subset of the later group) were outraged.
 Kids reading about detectives, bandits, and pirates; and look at all that violence and unladylike behavior!
 But as with most moral panics, the whole thing was forgotten quickly, and now their arguments seem silly, probably like in twenty years the controversies about video games teaching misogyny and violence will also look silly and ridiculous.

-That pattern has become so repetitive that finding an exception is certainly amazing.
-And I found it.
+That pattern has become so repetitive that finding an exception is, well, the exception.
+But I found it.

 On 20 May, 1981, in the House of Commons (UK), Mr. George Foulkes (Labour MP, currently still a politician) warned the honorable members of the parliament against a dangerous new threat to the young.
 It was a product so dangerous that it had addicted many young people.
 Some of them became “so addicted […] that they resort to theft, blackmail and vice to obtain money to satisfy their addiction.”
 Was he talking about heroin, crack, or a new mysterious drug?
 No, he was talking about Space Invaders.

 The threat was not a minor one, and he had seen the terrible effect of that dreadful game with his own eyes.

 “That is what is happening to our young people.
 They play truant, miss meals, and give up other normal activity to play ‘space invaders’.
 They become crazed, with eyes glazed, oblivious to everything around them, as they play the machines.
 It is difficult to appreciate unless one has seen it for oneself.”

 “I suggest that right hon. and hon.
 Members who have not seen it should go incognito to an arcade or café in their own areas and see the effect that it is having on young people.”